Alvin Hellerstein: Hugo Carvajal

 Judge Hellerstein is currently presiding over the criminal prosecution of Hugo Carvajal on narcoterrorism charges.

 Bill Hwang

-Judge Hellerstein presided over the trial of investor Bill Hwang, and in November 2024, sentenced him to 18 years in prison for his fraudulent scheme at Archegos Capital Management, which caused billions of dollars in losses to banks and contributed to the collapse of Credit Suisse.
+Judge Hellerstein presided over the trial of investor Bill Hwang, and on November 20, 2024, sentenced him to 18 years in prison for his fraudulent scheme at Archegos Capital Management, which caused billions of dollars in losses to banks and contributed to the collapse of Credit Suisse.

+Alien Enemies Act

+In 2025, Judge Hellerstein ruled that President Donald Trump's invocation of the Alien Enemies Act to deport Venezuelans was invalid and unconstitutional.
+He held that these individuals must receive due process before being deported, and that the requirements of the Alien Enemies Act were not satisfied by the President's proclamation.

 Charlie Javice

-Judge Hellerstein presided over the trial of startup founder Charlie Javice, and in September 2025 sentenced her to seven years in prison for defrauding JPMorgan Chase out of $175 million.
+Judge Hellerstein presided over the trial of startup founder Charlie Javice, and on September 29, 2025, sentenced her to seven years in prison for defrauding JPMorgan Chase out of $175 million.

+Nicolás Maduro

+Judge Hellerstein is currently presiding over the trial of Venezuelan president Nicolás Maduro, and his wife Cilia Flores, following the 2026 United States intervention in Venezuela which comes nearly six years after the federal charges were filed under United States v.
+Maduro, et al..